Revelry Holiday Blend

-The Yirgacheffe zone is broken down into six different woredas [counties], and Worka Sakaro is one of the largest kebeles [towns] found in Gedeb county.
-These micro-regions within Yirgacheffe are akin to appellations in wine – each with their own distinctive flavor palate.
-Gedeb is one of the most celebrated of these counties, and coffees from the area carry a refined take on the region’s iconic floral and fruit profile.
+The Gedeo zone is broken down into six different woredas (counties).
+These micro-regions are like appellations in wine––each known for their own distinctive flavor palate.
+Gedeb is one of the more celebrated of these counties, and coffees from the area carry a refined take on the region’s iconic floral and fruit profile.
 While all of the coffee from the region is remarkable, the higher altitude lots we’ve identified from Danche rise a hair above the rest.

 You might also like